HarryBartram/BareASM/docs/spec.md

 ## Instructions ##

-The following is a full list of the instructions supported by BASM.
+The following is a full list of the instructions supported by BareASM.

 Instructions are not case sensitive.